jose33-afk/learning-journey/python-course/README.md

 # 📚 Python - Complete Course (Curso em Vídeo)

-This repository contains the codes and projects I developed during the Python course from **Curso em Vídeo**.
+This directory contains the codes and projects I developed during the Python course from **Curso em Vídeo**.
 The course covers basic concepts to more advanced topics, providing a solid understanding of the Python language.

 ## 🔍 What I learned:
 - **Basic syntax**: Variables, operators, data types, and control flow.